Probate Q&A Series

 • Proof of your own identity and residence

-3. File a Petition for Administration
+3. File an Application for Letters of Administration

 4. Provide Notice to Heirs and Creditors